asma2607/Temperature-Converter/README.md

 # Temperature-Converter
-I made this project using HTML, CSS and JavaScript
+I made this project using HTML, CSS and JavaScript.
+It converts Celsius to Fahrenheit and vice-versa.